Shr3K667/Shr3K667/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1/2 Analyst.

-## Skills
+## Skills and Project

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|